The Princess Bride (film): Adaptations

 In June 2020, a "fan made" recreation of The Princess Bride was released on Quibi called Home Movie: The Princess Bride.
 It was produced by Jason Reitman during the COVID-19 pandemic quarantine in March 2020 with help from an ensemble cast who filmed themselves recreating the various scenes at their homes to raise money for the World Central Kitchen charity.
 Reitman received backing from Jeffrey Katzenberg for the project, as well as the rights to stream the film on his Quibi service.
 The "fan-made" film also had approval from Norman Lear and the estate of William Goldman, and Mark Knopfler permitted the use of his music.
 Rob Reiner approved of the project, even briefly stepping in to play the grandfather.
 It also features the final performance of Carl Reiner, playing the grandfather in the last scene to his own son.
 The film was dedicated to his memory as he died days later.

 On September 13, 2020, most of the original cast members took part in a virtual live read-through of The Princess Bride script, Princess Bride Reunion, to support the Democratic Party of Wisconsin.
 The returning cast included Elwes, Wright, Sarandon, Patinkin, Guest, Shawn, Crystal, and Kane, with additional performances by Rob Reiner as the Grandfather, Josh Gad as Fezzik, Eric Idle as the Impressive Clergyman, Whoopi Goldberg as the Ancient Booer and the Mother, King Bach as Yellin, the Assistant Brute and the King, Finn Wolfhard as the Grandson, Shaun Ross as The Man With Albinism, and Jason Reitman as the narrator.
 Norman Lear joined the Q&A session at the end, which was hosted by Patton Oswalt.
 Cast members promoted the event beforehand using the hashtags "#PrincessBrideReunion and "#DumpTrumperdinck".
 More than 110,000 viewers donated a dollar or more to Wisconsin Democrats to view the livestream event.
+Zen Studios released The Princess Bride table for Pinball FX on August 29, 2024.

 Potential remake

 In a September 2019 biographical article on Norman Lear in Variety, Sony Pictures Entertainment CEO Tony Vinciquerra, speaking of Lear's works and interest in remaking them, stated, "Very famous people whose names I won't use, but they want to redo The Princess Bride."
 The reaction to this via social media was very negative, with fans of the film asserting that a remake would be a bad idea and, in reference to the film, "inconceivable".
 Elwes paraphrased the film, saying, "There's a shortage of perfect movies in this world.
 It would be a pity to damage this one."
-Jamie Lee Curtis, Guest's wife, stated, "there is only ONE The Princess Bride and it's William Goldman and [Reiner]'s".
+Jamie Lee Curtis, Guest's wife, stated "there is only ONE The Princess Bride and it's William Goldman and [Reiner]'s".